-October 1, 2012
+October 13, 2015

 Affymetrix 3' expression arrays employ a specific experimental protocol and a specific probe design that allows assessment of RNA integrity based on probe signal data.
 Problems of RNA integrity are primarily governed to the degradation of the target transcripts.
-It can be shown that
+We have shown in Fasold and Binder (2012) that